luckman212/screencapture-nag-remover/README.md

 This script operates on the `~/Library/Group Containers/group.com.apple.replayd/ScreenCaptureApprovals.plist` and sets the nag dates far in the future to avoid the popups from appearing.

+## macOS 15.1

+macOS 15.1 has introduced a new method for suppressing these alerts across the board.
+This requires an MDM profile (typically something provided by Jamf, Addigy, Mosyle etc).
+A manually generated profile can be installed without requiring the Mac to be MDM-joined.

+When run without arguments on 15.1 or higher, the script will offer to install this profile for you.

 ## How to use

 Download the latest [release][4] and place the script in your `$PATH` (I suggest `/usr/local/bin` if you're unsure).